lowcomote/multi-parameter-benchmark/README.md

 # Multi-Parameter Benchmark Framework

-A framework to benchmark Spark applications with multiple parameters.
-The framework was implemented as part of the secondment between ESR13 and ESR14.
+A framework to benchmark Spark applications with multiple parameters

 ## Setup